Driver Retention Strategies: 3 Tips for Effective Driver Communication

 If only his company had repeatedly reminded drivers about regular vehicle inspections (instead of just at their onboarding session), the incident could have been avoided.

 A combination of inadequate employee onboarding procedures and mounting safety issues routinely steers drivers away from the industry and prevents organizational growth.
-And when people hear about incidents like that of Ganzales’, they’re unlikely to want to enter the trucking industry.
+And when people hear about incidents like that of Ganzales’, their enthusiasm for staying put in the industry fades.

 Solution: Do not wait to remind them about safety procedures until the last minute.
 Send out reminders on their phones, in the form of images, videos or simple text messages.
 Reap the benefits of peer learning by sending it out to a group of people, not to individuals.
 Emphasise it to an extent that complex FMCSA rules become muscle memory.